 Frank has been recognized for his trial skills by the American College of Trial Lawyers and the American Board of Trial Advocates.
+Chambers USA: America's Leading Lawyers for Business has awarded him nationwide recognition in the field of Product Liability & Mass Torts.
 He is also active in the Product Liability Advisory Council, the Federation of Defense and Corporate Counsel, the Defense Research Institute and the American Inns of Court.
 Frank has lectured for the Product Liability Advisory Council, the Association of Defense Counsel of Northern California, the San Francisco Trial Lawyers Association, and Hastings College of the Law on such topics as international discovery, evidence, techniques of cross-examination, expert witnesses, discovery, bad faith and insurance coverage for employment torts.
 He has conducted seminars on “Liability for Failure to Warn, a Cautionary Tale for Manufacturers” and “Direct and Cross Examinations.”

 Frank provides pro bono service through the San Francisco office’s homeless advocacy programs.